The purpose of the Collection Development and Management Policy is:

 - To establish a framework for continuous collection evaluation and improvement.

 The ImagineIF Libraries’ collection is developed based upon community interests and needs, the composition and use of the existing collection, and input from customers, staff, and the Library Board of Trustees.
-ImagineIF Libraries’ Collection Development Policy reflects the three pillars of Strategic Plan for the Future, 2015-2017: Explore, Connect, Create.

 The Board of Trustees vests responsibility for selection of library materials in the Library Director under guidelines established by the Board.
-Members of the staff, qualified by reason of education and/or experience, serve on the Collection Management Team and are assigned to assist with the selection of materials.
+Members of the staff, qualified by reason of education and/or experience, serve on the Collection Development Team and are assigned to assist with the selection of materials.

 General Collection Description